yet-another-tool/obsidian-findoc/README.md

 -   Open and Edit CSV Files in Obsidian
 -   Generate Charts using the CSV File directly in Obsidian and a Custom Code Block
 -   Configurable using Few Settings
--   Support Desktop and Mobile
+-   Support Desktop and Mobile (tested on Windows, MacOS and Iphone)
 -   Using [Chart.js](https://www.chartjs.org)
 -   Plugin for [Obsidian.md](https://obsidian.md)